AdobeDocs/campaign-standard.en/help/sending/using/managing-test-profiles-and-sending-proofs.md

 For example, you want to check that additional data retrieved from a Load file activity are correctly used in the email you intend to send.

-send an email to all your customers with the number of newsletters they are subscribed to

 1. Create a test profile and enable **[!UICONTROL Proof]** and **[!UICONTROL Trap]** as the intended usage.
 For more on this, see [Managing test profiles](../../sending/using/managing-test-profiles-and-sending-proofs.md#managing-test-profiles).

    ![](assets/trap_test_profile.png)